scslab/ga/README.md

 The `-x`, `-xc`, and `-xv` flags disable use of X11 even when `$DISPLAY` is set, compared to no option, `-c`, and `-v`.

+## OS X and GPG Tools

+Mac OS X users may be using the [GPG Tools](https://gpgtools.org/) distribution.
+For some strange reason, this package doesn't detect when you are running in a terminal session without a display (e.g., SSH), so by default, it always launches a GUI for key entry.
+Which makes `ga` impossible to use over SSH on OS X.

+To fix this, you'll want to tell it to uses a curses display for passpharse entry:

+    export PINENTRY_USER_DATA="USE_CURSES=1"

+A good way to decide when to export this variable is by detecting it `SSH_CONNECTION` is a non-empty string.

 ## Get involved!

 We are happy to receive bug reports, fixes, documentation enhancements,